polaris-slo-cloud/polaris-ai/README.md

 This repository contains the tools developed in the framework of the polaris-slo-cloud project that belong to AI technologies.

-The main purpose of this repository is to develop the set of AI-enabled tools to ease and automate the management of deployments in the cloud.
+The main purpose of this repository is to develop the set of AI-enabled tools to ease and automate the management of SLO-aware clouds.
 These tools aim at allowing a better and more business oriented management of deployments by providing control over high-level SLOs or creating workload profiles based on metadata.

 The final aim is recommending or automating the resource profiling, as well as, predicting and performing autoscaling actions on the deployment to ensure its optimal use without violating any SLO.

 In this regard, the architecture for the AI technologies of the polaris-slo-cloud project is presented below: